 Breaking battles became tests of athleticism, attitude, originality, and dominance.

-Instead of asserting themselves with weapons or violence, they did so through dance.
+Through these battles, dancers earned pride, respect, and a sense of identity and purpose.
+And instead of asserting themselves with weapons or violence, they did so through dance.

 But not everybody could do the athletically demanding moves of Breaking, nor were they interested in competition.

 And different types of Hip Hop music prompted people to move a different way – a way that is social, light-hearted, and fun.